rbflurry/node-red-contrib-send-multipart/README.md

 Currently only sends files.
 However, there are future plans to handle other types multipart/form-data.

 ## Usage
-Required inputs: url (this is specified on the node) & filepath (path to the file to be sent) Filepath can be indicated 2 ways:
+Required inputs: url & filepath

+Both can be indicated 2 ways:
-1. Explicitly state the filepath on the node (useful if filepath is a constant)
+1. Explicitly state the input on the node (e.g. filepath and/or url is a constant)
-2. Pass the filepath into the node as part of the msg, as "msg.filepath"
+2. Pass the inputs into the node as part of the msg, as "msg.filepath" or "msg.url"

 ## Why this module?